 - If using store-bought paneer, add hot water to the paneer and soak for 20 minutes.
 This ensures super soft paneer.

-- In the meantime, make Cilantro Chutney if you're not using store-bought.
+- In the meantime, make Cilantro Chutney (or Coriander Chutney) if you're not using store-bought.

 - Slice the tomatoes, cucumbers, and onions (form rings of onions).

 - Thinly slice paneer.
 Ideally, you want ⅛" inch thick slices.

 - Take 2 slices of white bread and toast.

 - Spread room-temperature unsalted butter on both sides.

 - Spread green chutney on one side and Ching's red chili sauce on the other side.
 Alternatively, you may use tomato ketchup.